HQSquantumsimulations/struqture/documentation/src/physical_types/bosons.md

 from qoqo_calculator_pyo3 import CalculatorComplex from struqture_py import bosons

+# Setting up the system and the product we want to add to it
 system = bosons.BosonLindbladNoiseSystem(3)
 bp = bosons.BosonProduct([0], [0])

+# Adding the product to the system
 system.add_operator_product((bp, bp), CalculatorComplex.from_pair(1.0, 1.5))
 print(system)